franzos/germanwindows.com.my/_types/casement-door.md

 - Hardware upgrade to security level two possible
 - Excellent noise insulation
 - Strong 50mm profile
-- Thermal break chamber
-- Optionally glazing can be replaced with imported, designer door panels
 - Fully customizable to suit your requirements

 Casement doors are hinged on the side and open outward to the left or right.
 Usually taller than wide, their entire sash opens.